 Texas Tech University - at Harding since 1989

-Dr. Hammes serves as director of the Writing Lab and teaches advanced composition, 18th-century British literature, Romantic poetry, and film as literature.
+Dr. Hammes serves as director of the Writing Center and teaches advanced composition, 18th-century British literature, Romantic poetry, and film as literature.
 His specialty is modern British poetry.
-He also teaches in the Honors College and co-sponsors the Harding Film Studies Association.
+He also teaches Critical Thinking and Speaking in the Honors College and co-sponsors the Harding Film Studies Association.

 Nathan Henton, M.A.

 University of Mississippi - at Harding since 2010